DWI with Child Passenger Laws in Houston TX

 A felony DWI with child conviction means you will no longer be able exercise your right to vote or serve on a jury to fulfill your civic responsibilities.
 You will also lose your right to possess a firearm, which can have a huge impact on your career and employment opportunities if you are a police officer or member of law enforcement, member of the military, or security guard.

 The good news is that there are often ways to avoid a felony conviction when charged with DWI with Child Passenger.
 Our DWI lawyers have successfully had these types of cases dismissed or reduced to misdemeanors.

 Contact us To Schedule a Free Consultation

-If you or someone you know has been charged with DWI with a Child Passenger, you need the best DWI lawyer possible.
-Dane Johnson is a certified forensic chromatologist, earning distinction as a lawyer scientist for his knowledge and education of forensic specimen testing (the blood, urine, and breath tests used in alcohol and drug tests administered by law enforcement).
+If you or someone you know has been charged with DWI with a Child Passenger, you need the best DWI defense law firm possible.
+Dane Johnson is a certified in forensic chromatology, earning distinction as a lawyer scientist for his knowledge and education of forensic specimen testing (the blood, urine, and breath tests used in alcohol and drug tests administered by law enforcement).
 All of the lawyers at Johnson, Johnson & Baer, P.C. have been voted as “Top Lawyers” by H-Texas Magazine.
 Dane Johnson is Board Certified in Criminal Law by the Texas Board of Legal Specialization and has been selected as a “Super Lawyer” by Texas Monthly Magazine.
-Give our attorneys a call at 713-222-0400 for a free case evaluation and consultation.
+Give our defense attorneys a call at 713-222-0400 for a free case evaluation and consultation.